 You do not always need a header, for example, a short essay with only one topic does not need one.
 However, headers are appropriate when you have several chapters, topics and sub-topics.

-Word allows you to add headers or not (actually each page in Word has a header - if you do not want one, you leave it blank).
+Microsoft Word allows you to add headers or not (actually each page in a Word document has a header - if you do not want one, you leave it blank).

 You should add a header or headers when: